Asturians

-Asturians (asturianos) are a Romance ethnic group native to the autonomous community of Asturias, in the North-West of the Iberian Peninsula.
+Asturians are the local people of Asturias, Spain, self-identified with the historical region of the Kingdom of Asturias, in the northern coast of Spain.
+Asturians are native to the autonomous community of Asturias, in the North-West of the Iberian Peninsula.

 Culture and society

 Heritage

 The Asturians have Celtic (Astures) and Latin cultural origins, most notably found in the Asturian language.

 Religion

 Asturians' religious affiliation is predominantly Roman Catholic.
 The Catholic faith has historically been important to Asturians, as the Battle of Covadonga and the founding of an independent Asturian Kingdom by Pelayo were believed to have been because Pelayo prayed to a statue of the Virgin Mary in a cave before his victory in battle.
 Believing that Mary miraculously aided the Asturians in the battle, a shrine was set up in her honour in Covadonga.

 Prior to their Christianization, Asturians followed a polytheistic Celtic religion.
 Many elements of this faith have survived in the form of Asturian mythological creatures and folkloric legends told today.

 Languages

 Throughout history, Asturian people have been subject to multiple language shifts.
 They originally spoke a Q-Celtic language, similar to that of the neighbouring Gallaeci people.
 However, due to the Roman conquest of Asturias, the language became replaced with the modern Asturian language, also known as bable, which is a Romance language.
 Since few records of the original Celtic language remain, it cannot be revived and has gone extinct.

 The Asturian language, once also widely spoken by Asturians, has been in decline since the early 20th century, although around 40% of Asturians still speak the language (10% as a mother tongue).
 As Asturias is presently part of Spain, language shift toward Castilian Spanish continues to occur.
 Whilst not recognized as an official language in Spain, it is protected under the Autonomous Statute legislation, and efforts to preserve the language continue to be made.
 In the western part of Asturias, Eonavian (which is a transition language between Galician and Asturian) is also spoken, and its promotion also falls under the responsibility of Law 1/1998.